New England Patriots: Administration and personnel

-Robert Kraft, a native Bostonian and a Patriots fanatic before purchasing the team, bought the franchise in 1994.

 Ownership

+Billy Sullivan, a Massachusetts native, brought professional football back to the state after nearly 11 years by founding the Patriots in 1959.
+His 27-year ownership was controversial.

 The Patriots have had four owners since becoming a franchise, the first being Massachusetts native Billy Sullivan from 1959 to 1988.
 During Sullivan's 28 seasons of owning the club, the Patriots tallied 14 winning records, made six playoff appearances, played in the 1963 AFL Championship Game and represented the AFC in Super Bowl XX.
 However, he was also notoriously cheap, and would cause friction with some his high-profile players who were seeking to be respected and paid more, causing someone such as future Pro Football Hall of Famer Mike Haynes to seek an owner who was team first.

 After his bankruptcy, Sullivan sold the team to Remington Products owner Victor Kiam in 1988.
 The sale did not include Foxboro Stadium, which Sullivan lost in a bankruptcy sale to paper magnate Robert Kraft, and Kiam lost money on the deal.
 In 1990, Lisa Olson, a Boston Herald reporter, sued Kiam and the Patriots when Zeke Mowatt allegedly exposed himself and made lewd comments to her in the team change room.
 The incident stirred debate over female reporters in the locker room.
 Kiam became the center of the controversy when he came to the defense of the players' actions.